Choosing the right kind of surveyor

 The designation “FRICS”

-This means “Fellow of The Royal Institution of Chartered Surveyors” – which is described on the RICS web site as follows:
+This means “Fellow of The Royal Institution of Chartered Surveyors” – which is described by the RICS as follows:

 “The letters FRICS represent a prestigious RICS award that reflects the career achievements of a special group of property professionals.
 Attaining RICS Fellowship is a true mark of distinction.